Traktormaster/kafka-tr-issue-201011/README.md

 That I do not know how to correct either.

 # Conclusion
-It is unclear to me if this is a bug in librdkafka or the python binding, because there seems to be some failure on the broker side. (that could be the cause of some unintended behaviour by the transacting producer)
+It is unclear to me if this is a bug in librdkafka or the python binding.

 It is clear as day that the parallel processing **should** be faster than a serial one, but as the demo showcases it being 6 times slower.